 - Why is this the most suitable approach to answering your research questions?

 - Is this a standard methodology in your field or does it require justification?

 - Were there any ethical or philosophical considerations?

 - What are the criteria for validity and reliability in this type of research?

 In a quantitative experimental study, you might aim to produce generalizable knowledge about the causes of a phenomenon.
 Valid research requires a carefully designed study with a representative sample and controlled variables that can be replicated by other researchers.

 In a qualitative ethnographic case study, you might aim to produce contextual real-world knowledge about the behaviors, social structures and shared beliefs of a specific group of people.
 As this methodology is less controlled and more interpretive, you will need to reflect on your position as researcher, taking into account how your participation and perception might have influenced the results.

 Step 2: Describe your methods of data collection

-Once you have introduced your overall methodological approach, you should give full details of the methods you used to conduct the research.
+Once you have introduced your overall methodological approach, you should give full details of the research methods you used.
 Outline the tools, procedures and materials you used to gather data, and the criteria you used to select participants or sources.

 Describe where, when and how the survey was conducted.